Your organisation's disciplinary and grievance policy should tell you how to appeal. If not, you should raise your appeal in writing to your employer.

 Who carries out the appeal process

-The person who carries out your appeal and any further investigation should:
+The person who handles your appeal and any further investigation should:

-This might not always be possible, especially in small organisations.
-However, your employer should try and make the process as fair as they can.
-If possible, they could also bring in an external person to carry out the appeal.
+If this is not possible, your employer should try and make the process as impartial as they can.
+For example, they could bring in an external person to carry out the appeal.

 Last reviewed